Dentist holding up an extracted wisdom tooth

 Dr. Dillard is a board-certified oral and maxillofacial surgeon who can comfortably remove your wisdom teeth.
 Wisdom teeth can cause a lot of pain, so our friendly staff will do their best to schedule you an appointment as soon as possible.

-We have offices located in Charleston and Walterboro, SC, so you can choose an office that's convenient for you!
+We have dentistry offices located in Charleston and Walterboro, SC, so you can choose an office that's convenient for you.
 Fill out our online contact form or call us at:

 Hear From Our Wisdom Teeth Patients